 We recognise that there may be rare occasions when a pupil's behaviour is such that their exclusion from school is the only course of action appropriate.
 The Headteacher keeps records of all reported serious incidents of misbehaviour.
 The Headteacher has the responsibility for giving fixed-term suspensions to individual children for serious acts of misbehaviour.
 For repeated or very serious acts of anti-social behaviour, the Headteacher may permanently exclude a child.

-These actions are only taken after the Chair of Governors has been notified.
-The Governing Board and Head Teacher at Cuddington Primary follows the guidance in Section 3 of the DfE's 'Exclusions from Maintained Schools' September 2022 with particular reference to 'a guide to the law.'
+These actions are only taken after the Chair of Governors has been notifice and Head Teacher at Cuddington Primary follows the guidance in Part 3 cand Permanent Exclusions from Maintained Schools and Acadamies,' Se ticular reference to 'a guide to the law.' of the DfE's 'Suspensions https://assets.publishing.service.gov.uk/media/64ef773513ae1500116e30sion_and_permanent_exclusion_guidance_september_23.pdf Odb/Suspen- Approved by Governors June 2024

-https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1101498/Suspension_and_Permanent_Exclusion_from_maintained_schools_academies_and_pupil_referral_units_in_England_including_pupil_movement.pdf

-Approved by Governors May 2023